advanced-ads/.github/.github/ISSUE_TEMPLATE/bug_report.md

 If you are not sure, discuss it with your colleagues in a meeting before opening a new ticket.

+Triage
+---

+A bug is not supposed to live in the backlog, so we need to decide quickly if

+- it is actually a `compatibility` problem with a third-party software, then it might survive in the backlog
+- is not a bug at all, then close the issue
+- fix it

 Additional context
 ---